 Everybody loves a boat trip!
 There are a mixture of regular and occasional boat trips available on the canals in London, enabling you to see a different view of the capital city.

-Take a canal boat trip in London.
+Take a canal boat ride in London.
 There are a variety of trips available and you can enjoy an excellent day out including:

 |Scheduled Services and Charter||Route||Service summary|